Lord Nelson’s statue – Bridgetown

 Nelson’s statue was removed from National Heroes Square in Bridgetown on Monday 16th November 2020 (International Day of Tolerance) and put into storage – probably never to be seen again!

-What will be removed next as Barbados casts off its colonial past on its way to becoming the Republic of Barbados?
+What will be removed next as Barbados casts off its colonial past once it become the Republic of Barbados?

-If Barbados is like Hong Kong which in 1997 was returned to the Chinese after a century and a half of British colonial rule, the most immediate changes were red post boxes were immediately repainted green and all Royal crests were ground off.
-Where Royal crests could not be ground off they were painted over with gloopy resinous paint!
-The other noticeable change was the move away from the one country two systems to Hong Kong being just another Chinese city directly controlled by Beijing.
-Given the way the Barbados Government panders to the Chinese its very possible The Republic of Barbados will end up being a pawn to the Chinese – and like Hong Kong will be controlled by Beijing.
+If Barbados is like Hong Kong, where I lived from 1997 until 2014, where in 1997 Hong Kong was returned to the Chinese after a century and a half of British colonial rule, the most immediate changes were red post boxes were immediately painted green and all Royal crests were ground off.
+Where the Royal crests on post boxes could not be ground off they were painted over with gloopy resinous paint!
+Over time, the other noticeable change was the move away from the “one country two systems structure” to Hong Kong being just another Chinese city directly controlled by Beijing, the re-writing of Hong Kong’s colonial history and the introduction by China of new draconian National Security Laws.
+Given the way the Barbados Government panders to the Chinese its very possible The Republic of Barbados will end up being just another pawn to the Chinese – like Hong Kong (controlled by Beijing) and will in time, like Hong Kong, look at re-writing its colonial history.

 Lord Nelson’s column – London